Yes, you can use old pantyhose or garbage bags to make your own grow bags. Here’s how.

 I used to grow tomato plants in green garbage bags back in the early ’80s because I couldn’t afford the fancy grow-bags.

-Lay the bag on the ground, fill it with 6–8 shovels of soilless mix and away we’d go.
+Lay the bag on the ground, fill it with a minimum of 12 shovels of soilless mix and away we’d go.
 After the crop was done, pick up the bag and old stems (carefully because it would be wet) and dump it into a compost pile for recycling onto the garden.
 Re-use the bags if they were OK (hey, they cost me a dime each!) :-).
 This was inexpensive gardening using what we had.

 I’ve even taken bags of soilless mix (the 30-litre size) cut a hole in them and grow on the greenhouse floor rather than ground.
 This was rather more expensive than the old garbage bags but I wanted to see if it was workable. (it was).